 * Note : Teachers must complete SIG's version of the recommendation form.

-We welcome our international students (defined as any student whose attendance requires a visa) and value the richness of diversity in culture and orientation they bring to our programs.
+We welcome our international students (defined as any student whose attendance requires a visa) and value the richness and diversity in culture and orientation they bring to our programs.
 In fact, our second sessions at Yale and Berkeley (called SIG Global) are dedicated to an international approach to global learning and sharing of cultures.
-International students can now submit Type I or II eligibility as U.S. students and in addition need to demonstrate a high level of English language proficiency in speaking and writing to integrate successfully into the SIG academic program.
+International students submit the same kinds of eligibility documents as U.S. students and, in addition, need to demonstrate a high level of English language proficiency in speaking and writing to integrate successfully into the SIG academic program.
 A Skype interview also may be required.

 SIG welcomes those students who demonstrate high levels of creative thinking and are seeking academic environments that employ and nurture those skills.
 To apply within the category of creative thinking, students may submit one of the following forms of eligibility: